objectiv/objectiv.io/blog/2022-05-25 Disassembling the black box of SaaS analytics tools .md

 import BlogImage from '@site/src/components/blog-image'

-*The modern data stack is on the rise.
-Many companies use raw data from their SaaS analytics tools as input for their data warehouse, but this introduces problems downstream.
-Are there better ways?*
+*Analytics tools today take the form of a 20 year old concept: a SaaS offering that does everything in one black box.
+The data landscape has changed and it's time to disassemble it.*

 <!--truncate-->

 ## Popularization of the all-in-one SaaS analytics tool
 When Google Analytics launched nearly 20 years ago, it took the market by storm.
 Its success created the mold for SaaS-based analytics offerings that included everything in one box: data collection, storage, analysis & visualization.

-Ease-of-use and low barrier of entry were two of the main drivers behind its popularity.
+Ease-of-use and low barrier of entry were two of its main drivers.
 Instrumentation typically required little in terms of engineering resources and the included analyses, although somewhat limited, were ready to be used by a broad audience.

 <BlogImage url='img/blog/urchin.jpeg'
   size="large"